-Once you have done all this you will have a good idea of what content you need, how to write it and how to structure it.
+Once you’ve done all this, you will have a good idea of what content you need, how to write it, and how to structure it.

-The most important aspect to figure out when looking at the top 10 on Google for your main keyword is user intent.
-Due to the Google Hummingbird and Rankbrain algorithm updates the search results are a lot more in line with what a user is trying to find.
+The most important aspect to figure out when looking at the top 10 is user intent.
+Due to the Google Hummingbird and Rankbrain algorithm updates, the search results are a lot more in line with what a user is trying to find.

 There are 3 different types of user intent according to Google.